Daryii/visual-booker/README.md

 │   └── front-end.php              The HTML template visitors see when the shortcode loads.
 ├── admin/
 │   ├── css/admin.css              Styles for the drag-and-drop builder.
-│   └── js/admin.js                All the builder logic — dragging, resizing, editing, saving spots.
+│   └── js/admin.js                All the builder logic: dragging, resizing, editing, saving spots.
 ├── public/
 │   ├── css/public.css             Styles for the front-end booking interface.
 │   └── js/public.js               Spot selection, modal, and booking form submission.